ldixon11/ffrm.github.io/get_involved.markdown

               2.2 0 .21.15.46.55.38A8.013 8.013
               0 0016 8c0-4.42-3.58-8-8-8z"></path>
             </svg>
-            <h4 class="text-primary mt-2 mb-4">Contribute to OSeMOSYS on GitHub</h4>
+            <h4 class="text-primary mt-2 mb-4">Contribute to FFRM on GitHub</h4>
           </a>

           <div class="contribution-section text-left">
             <h5>Contribute to This Website</h5>
             <p>
-              Want to share your OSeMOSYS-related work, training, or resources?
+              Want to share your FFRM-related work, training, or resources?
 We welcome external contributions to this site!
             </p>
             <h6>How to contribute:</h6>
             <ul class="contribution-steps">
-              <li>Fork the repository: <a href="https://github.com/OSeMOSYS" target="_blank">github.com/OSeMOSYS</a></li>
+              <li>Fork the repository: <a href=" https://github.com/FossilFuelRetirementModel/ffrm_python" target="_blank">github.com/FossilFuelRetirementModel/ffrm_python </a></li>
               <li>Edit or add content (e.g. publications, capacity building activities)</li>
               <li>Submit a pull request</li>
               <li>A site administrator will review and approve if appropriate</li>
             </ul>
             <p class="text-muted">
-              This website exists to grow a self-sustaining OSeMOSYS community—open to all.
+              This website exists to grow a self-sustaining FFRM community—open to all.
 Let's make sure your work is visible and contributes to the global ecosystem!
             </p>
           </div>
         </div>